 Types of Golf Ball Compression?

-Golf balls are categorized into compression groups that can help players distinguish one from another.
-It is important to remember that the golf ball you play will experience several different swing speeds throughout a round and that fitting your ball only for your driver can be risky.
+Golf balls are categorized into compression rating groups that can help players distinguish one from another.
+It is important to remember that the ball you play will experience several different swing speeds throughout a round and that fitting your ball only for your driver can be risky.

 High Compression Golf Balls